You probably already know this but just in case you don’t, Australia is friggin HUGE!

 The biggest is yet to come!

 Size wise those three states are three of the biggest in Oz.
+(More things to know before you visit Australia here)

 To put South Australia into perspective they have a cattle station the size of Belgium, and the world’s longest continuous fence (the dingo fence) which was built to keep sheep safe runs for 5,530 kilometres through central Queensland and South Australia.